 What is NgRx?

 NgRx is a powerful state management library designed specifically for Angular applications.
 In front-end development, state refers to the data and its structure used to represent the current state of the user interface.
 Managing the state in complex applications is crucial, and NgRx plays a vital role in state management.
-By adhering to the principles of Redux, NgRx utilizes concepts such as effects, actions, reducers, selectors, and state to handle and modify data in a structured manner.
+By adhering to the principles of Redux, NgRx utilizes concepts such as effects, actions, reducers, selectors, and states to handle and modify data in a structured manner.

-How NgRx Empowers Developers?
+How NgRx Empower Developers?

 To uphold a robust structure in the application development process, especially when dealing with complex applications, it is advisable to elevate it to a higher level of abstraction.
 By leveraging NgRx, developers can elevate their projects to a higher level of abstraction, enhancing overall efficiency.
 This tool is invaluable when establishing communication between components operating in varied states, facilitating the seamless transmission of data from one component to another.
 Embracing NgRx enables developers to streamline complex processes and ensure a more cohesive development workflow.